English subject information

 Grammar is taught in KS1 and 2 during the teaching sequences for the different genres of writing.
 Once an aspect of grammar is taught it is then modelled through shared writing before being included in the success criteria or writing toolkit for use in independent writing.
 Any discrete teaching of grammar must be used in context through writing.

 All writing in Bournville begins with reading.
-Whether a core book in EYFS or KS1 or Power of Reading text in KS2 the children are immersed in the language of quality text as a starting point for their own writing.
+Whether a core book in EYFS or KS1 or ELAN high quality text in KS2 the children are immersed in the language of quality text as a starting point for their own writing.
 This text then provides hooks, or reasons to write as well as providing new vocabulary, language patterns or text structures which will be used in children’s own writing.

 The children are taught to write in a variety of genres both fiction and non-fiction and these are taught using a clear progression through the year groups.